Doriandarko/claude-engineer/readme.md

 Special commands:
 - Type 'exit' to end the conversation and close the application.
 - Type 'image' to include an image in your message.
-- Type 'automode' plus the max amount of iterations to enter Autonomous mode.
+- Type 'automode [number]' to enter Autonomous mode with a specific number of iterations.
 - Press Ctrl+C at any time to exit the automode to return to regular chat.

 ### 🤖 Automode